Skip to content

 Common Issues

-• First Command Fails: The first command after connecting sometimes doesn't go through, but subsequent commands typically work.
-Try running the command again.
+• First command fails: The first command after connecting sometimes doesn't go through.
+Try running the command again

-• Timeout Errors: Try simplifying your requests or breaking them into smaller steps, complex operations may need to be executed in multiple steps
+• Timeout errors: Try simplifying your requests or breaking them into smaller steps

 Debug Tips

-3. Test with simple commands first (e.g., "get scene information")
+3. Test with a simple query first (e.g., "what objects are in the scene?")

-5. Restart both Blender and the MCP connection if issues persist
+4. Restart both Blender and the MCP server if issues persist

 Resources